Introduction to Heritage and Conservation

 Level: Professional/postgraduate

-If you wish to receive credit, you should also have a 2:2 honours degree in a subject unrelated or partially related to real estate or construction.
+If you wish to receive credit, you should also have a 2:2 honours degree in a construction-related subject.

 Applicants with non-standard entry qualifications and/or relevant experience will be considered on an individual basis.